SDN Logo

 What was the most difficult question?

-Students said the most difficult question asked at Texas Tech University Health Sciences Center School of Medicine discussed various ethical scenarios, such as handling drunk friends, controversial medical procedures, and ethical dilemmas in healthcare.
-Additionally, questions about personal attributes of physicians, challenges in medical school, and views on healthcare policies were commonly asked, with some respondents mentioning scenarios related to patient compliance and physician integrity.
+Students said most difficult question asked at Texas Tech University Health Sciences Center School of Medicine discussed ethical scenarios, such as child neglect, friend's drunken driving, and controversial medical procedures.
+The interviews also covered topics like healthcare privatization, physician qualities, challenges in medical school, and personal reflections on experiences and decision-making processes.

 How long was the interview?